 One of the features that sold me on this book is the highlight of the Microraptor.
 My son loves the show, Dino Dana, which now has him continuously referring to the Microraptor as a nuisance in our home.

-Pop-up Dinosaurs: A Pop-Up Book to Get Your Jaws Into (Priddy Pop-Up)
+Pop-up Dinosaurs: A Pop-Up Book to Get Your Jaws Into (Priddy Pop-Up) Roger Priddy

 This book stands out for the pop-up feature.
 For a young children’s book, the graphics on the pop-ups are outstanding.

-Pop-up Dinosaurs also includes random dinosaur facts and activities on each page so this is one your child can get a lot of use out of over time.
+Pop-up Dinosaurs also includes fun dinosaur facts and activities on each page so this is one your child can get a lot of use out of over time.
 You can engage him with the pages in different ways each time you read–read the story, do the activities, or identify the images.

 Little Dinosaur (10 Minutes to Bed) by Rhiannon Fielding

 This is the most story-centered book on the list, which is a nice change of pace from educational and short board books.
 Ten Minutes to Bed Little Dinosaur follows Rubble, a young Triceratops as he avoids bedtime by having adventures.
 It’s a great, fast-paced story that will hold your young child’s attention even at a young age.